-- Reading assigned textbooks and lecture outlines (handouts); - Presentation of material (lectures) by the instructor, using the Power Point and visual aids: - Quizzes based on reading assignments (text and lecture readings); - Internet resources; - Final and midterm examinations; - Group discussions of the relevant topics and ultrasound case analyses; - Students' in-class projects presentations and discussions.
+- Reading assigned textbooks and lecture outlines (handouts); - Presentation of material (lectures) by the instructor, using the Power Point and visual aids; - Quizzes based on reading assignments (text and lecture readings); - Internet resources; - Final and midterm examinations; - Group discussions of the relevant topics and ultrasound case analyses; - Students' in-class projects presentations and discussions.

 Assignments and projects require students to actively use resources of the library.
-A detailed guide to business resources of the library as well as the description of Lincoln University approach to information literacy are available at the Center for Teaching and Learning website (ctl.lincolnuca.edu).
+Detailed guide to business resources of the library as well as the description of Lincoln University approach to information literacy are available at the LU Library website (lincolnuca.libguides.com).